Jump toUpdate content

 Credentials

-Credentials give services and platforms access to your Messaging namespace, enabling them to connect to the host system.
-Credentials are protocol-specific: for SQS/SNS credentials different levels of permissions can be defined, whereas NATS credentials give full access to the messaging namespace.
-Refer to our Messaging and Queuing Reference Content for more information.
+Credentials give services and platforms access to Scaleway NATS, Queues, and Topics and Events, enabling them to connect to the host system.
+Credentials are product-specific: for Queues and Topics ad Events, different levels of permissions can be defined to write, read, or manage queues/topics.
+NATS credentials give full read-write-manage access.
+Refer to our additional content for more information.

 Dead Letter Queue

 A Dead Letter Queue (DLQ), or undelivered-message queue, receives and holds messages that cannot be delivered to their destination queues.
-You may define an existing queue as a Dead Letter Queue.
+This concept is not yet implemented for Scaleway Queues.

 Fanout